premprakashgupta/thundergits_assignment/README.md

-# Mini HRMS System
+# Student Management Syatem

 ## Project Overview
-This is a **Mini HRMS System** built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides core functionalities to manage employees, attendance, leave requests, and payroll calculations.
+This is a **Student Management System** built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It provides core functionalities to manage students.
 The system includes secure login, role-based access control, and a user-friendly interface.

 ### Core Features:
-- **Employee Management**: Manage employee records with CRUD operations.
+- **Student Management System**: Manage student records with CRUD operations.
-- **Attendance System**: Track employee attendance with check-in and check-out functionality.
-- **Leave Management**: Apply for leave, approve/reject leave requests, and store leave records.
-- **Payroll Calculation**: Calculate salary based on attendance and leave status.
 - **Role-based Authentication**: Different access levels for HR and employees using JWT authentication.

 ---